 Participants meeting any of the following criteria are not eligible for inclusion in this study.

-Patients with rapidly progressing tumor that requires urgent exposure to taxane-based chemotherapyAny systemic anti-prostate cancer therapy (with the exception of the drugs listed on inclusion criteria 11), including chemotherapy, PARP inhibitors, immunotherapy or biological therapy (including monoclonal antibodies).
-Other concurrent cytotoxicity chemotherapy, immunotherapy, radioligand therapy, or investigational therapy Previous treatment with any of the following within 6 months of randomization: Strontium-89, Samarium-153, Rhenium-186, Rhenium-188, Radium-223, hemi-body irradiation.
-Previous PSMA-targeted radioligand therapy is not allowed Ongoing participation in any other clinical trial Use of other investigational drugs within 30 days prior to day of randomization Known hypersensitivity to any of the study treatments or its excipients or to drugs of similar chemical classes Transfusion for the sole purpose of making a subject eligible for study inclusion Patients with CNS metastases that are neurologically unstable, symptomatic, or receiving corticosteroids for the purpose of maintaining neurologic integrity.
-Patients with epidural disease, canal disease and prior cord involvement are eligible if those areas have been treated, are stable, and not neurologically impaired.
-For patients with parenchymal CNS metastasis (or a history of CNS metastasis), baseline and subsequent radiological imaging must include evaluation of the brain (magnetic resonance imaging (MRI) preferred or CT with contrast).
+Participants with rapidly progressing tumor that requires urgent exposure to taxane-based chemotherapyAny prior systemic anti-prostate cancer therapy (with the exception of the drugs listed on inclusion criteria 11), including chemotherapy, Poly (adenosine diphosphate-ribose) polymerase (PARP) inhibitors, immunotherapy or biological therapy (including monoclonal antibodies).
+Concurrent cytotoxicity chemotherapy, immunotherapy, radioligand therapy, PARP inhibitor, biological therapy or investigational therapy Previous treatment with any of the following within 6 months of randomization: Strontium-89, Samarium-153, Rhenium-186, Rhenium-188, Radium-223, hemi-body irradiation.
+Previous PSMA-targeted radioligand therapy is not allowed Ongoing participation in any other clinical trial Use of other investigational drugs within 30 days prior to day of randomization Known hypersensitivity to any of the study treatments or its excipients or to drugs of similar chemical classes Transfusion for the sole purpose of making a participant eligible for study inclusion Participants with CNS metastases that are neurologically unstable, symptomatic, or receiving corticosteroids for the purpose of maintaining neurologic integrity.
+Participants with epidural disease, canal disease and prior cord involvement are allowed if those areas have been treated, are stable, and not neurologically impaired.
+Participants with parenchymal CNS metastasis (or a history of CNS metastasis), that have received prior therapy and are neurologically stable, asymptomatic and not receiving steroids for CNS metastases, are allowed, baseline and subsequent radiological imaging must include evaluation of the brain (magnetic resonance imaging (MRI) preferred or CT with contrast).
 Diagnosed with other malignancies that are expected to alter life expectancy or may interfere with disease assessment.
-However, patients with a prior history of malignancy that has been adequately treated and who have been disease free for more than 3 years are eligible, as are patients with adequately treated non-melanoma skin cancer, superficial bladder cancer.
-Note: Patients with a history of CNS metastases that have received prior therapy and are neurologically stable, asymptomatic and not receiving corticosteroids are allowed.
+However, participants with a prior history of malignancy that has been adequately treated and who have been disease free, treatment free for more than 3 years prior to randomization, or participants with adequately treated non-melanoma skin cancer, superficial bladder cancer are eligible.
 Concurrent serious (as determined by the Principal Investigator) medical conditions, including, but not limited to, uncontrolled infection, known active hepatitis B or C, or other significant co-morbid conditions that in the opinion of the investigator would impair study participation or cooperation.
-Participants with an active documented COVID-19 infection (any grade of disease severity) at time of informed consent may be included only when completely recovered (in accordance with local guidance) and had no symptoms for at least 28 days before the first dose of study medication
+Participants with an active documented COVID-19 infection (any grade of disease severity) at time of informed consent may be included only when completely recovered (in accordance with local guidance).

-NYHA class 3/4 congestive heart failure within 6 months prior to ICF signature unless treated with improvement and echocardiogram or MUGA demonstrates EF > 45% with improvement in symptoms to class < 3.History or current diagnosis of ECG abnormalities indicating significant risk of safety for participants in the study such as: Concomitant clinically significant cardiac arrhythmias, e.g. sustained ventricular tachycardia, complete left bundle branch block, high-grade atrioventricular (AV) block (e.g., bifascicular block, Mobitz type II and third degree AV block) History of familial long QT syndrome or known family history of Torsades de Pointes Cardiac or cardiac repolarization abnormality, including any of the following: History of myocardial infarction (MI), angina pectoris, or coronary artery bypass graft (CABG) within 6 months prior to ICF signature History of somatic or psychiatric disease/condition that may interfere with the objectives and assessments of the study Symptomatic cord compression, or clinical or radiologic findings indicative of impending cord compression Any condition that precludes raised arms position Concurrent bladder outflow obstruction or unmanageable urinary incontinence Sexually active males unwilling to use a condom during intercourse while taking study treatment and for 6 months after stopping study treatment.
+NYHA class 3/4 congestive heart failure within 6 months prior to ICF signature unless treated with improvement and echocardiogram or MUGA demonstrates EF > 45% with improvement in symptoms to class < 3.History or current diagnosis of ECG abnormalities indicating significant risk of safety for participants in the study such as: Concomitant clinically significant cardiac arrhythmias, e.g. sustained ventricular tachycardia, complete left bundle branch block, high-grade atrioventricular (AV) block (e.g., bifascicular block, Mobitz type II and third degree AV block) History of familial long QT syndrome or known family history of Torsades de Pointes Cardiac or cardiac repolarization abnormality, including any of the following: History of myocardial infarction (MI), angina pectoris, or coronary artery bypass graft (CABG) within 6 months prior to ICF signature History of somatic or psychiatric disease/condition that may interfere with the objectives and assessments of the study Symptomatic cord compression, or clinical or radiologic findings indicative of impending cord compression Any condition that precludes raised arms position Unmanageable concurrent bladder outflow obstruction or urinary incontinence.
+Note: participants with bladder outflow obstruction or urinary incontinence, which is manageable and controlled with best available standard of care (incl. pads, drainage) are allowed.
+Sexually active males unwilling to use a condom during intercourse while taking study treatment and for 14 weeks after stopping study treatment.
 A condom is required for all sexually active male participants to prevent them from fathering a child AND to prevent delivery of study treatment via seminal fluid to their partner.
 In addition, male participants must not donate sperm for the time period specified above.
 If local regulations deviate from the contraception methods listed above to prevent pregnancy, local regulations apply and will be described in the ICF